Warren Doubled Down On 'Medicare For All' As Voters Had Second Thoughts

 So Warren faced a new question, pressed most consistently by South Bend, Ind., Mayor Pete Buttigieg.
 He chided her during October's debate: "Your signature, senator, is to have a plan for everything.
 Except this."

 In addition, when asked about whether she'd raise taxes on the middle class to pay for the plan, Warren responded that costs wouldn't go up — a move her opponents cast as evasive.
-Sanders also said plainly that taxes would go up on the middle class, while also promising that overall costs would go down.
+Sanders said that taxes would go up on the middle class, while also promising that overall costs would go down.

 By the time Warren came up with both a way to pay for Medicare for All and a plan to transition to it, the issue was a key way that opponents were attacking her — and, potentially, a key factor in her declining support among Democratic voters.
 Releasing her plans didn't appear to help her regain that ground.